Vivekanand-R/AI-Product-Framework/README.md

 Example 1: FlixBus – “User's want to travel between cities cheaply and easily, without stress.” → Combines low-cost travel with digital booking and convenience for mass-market mobility.

-**JTBD Here:** A user doesn’t hire FlixBus just to book a bus — they hire it to travel affordably and stress-free between cities.
+**JTBD Here:** A user doesn’t hire FlixBus just to book a bus — they hire it to travel affordably and stress-free between cities without any delay.

 Example 2: Car Makers – “To enjoy driving, not just own a car.” → Offers performance, handling, and emotional satisfaction as core differentiators.